 The Author and Kenji research local archives.
 In 1938, the land belonged to the Azuma family.
 The lord of the manor, Kiyochika, had an affair with a maid named Okinu.
 His wife discovered the affair and ordered Okinu killed.
 Okinu fled into the forest.

-Back at Kenji’s house, the Author notices the ground floor is entirely windowless and one room has abnormally thick exterior walls.
-Tapping the walls reveals a hollow space.
-The Author’s conclusion: this house was built around the watermill from File 3.
+Back at Kenji's house, the Author notices that the ground floor has no windows.
+One room has abnormally thick exterior walls.
+He taps the walls and finds a hollow space.
+He concludes that someone built this house around the watermill from File 3.
 The modern residential structure is a shell enclosing an 88-year-old gothic execution chamber.
-Okinu fled to the watermill, gave birth, and died there.
-Decades later, someone enclosed the watermill inside a conventional structure and eventually added a second floor to sell it as a home to people who had no idea what was inside the walls.

 Literary Analysis